 Hope it works

 The problem?
-Your colleagues aren't viewing it from 500 feet away while driving 65 mph.
+Your team is not viewing it from 500 feet away while driving 65 mph.
 Office feedback doesn't replicate real-world conditions.

 Speed simulation: